marbl-ecosys/MARBL/docs/src/dev-guide/repo-access/developer-guidelines.rst

 Publishing research with development code
 -----------------------------------------

+Your contributions to the MARBL project will likely be used by others on the development team.
+This section aims to ensure that authors receive appropriate credit for contributions to the MARBL code base.
 Publishing work based on MARBL development code is encouraged; however, this project relies on contributions from a broad group and people deserve appropriate recognition for their intellectual efforts.

 You are expected to communicate publication plans to other members of the MARBL development team if your work involves their contributions.